-Finally, as example, we consider a particular adaptive strategy for the computation of the wind field in the second experiment by using the values of the parameters corresponding to Stage 6.
-First, we refine the mesh M'0 using the error indicator given in (19) with a refinement parameter $\theta = 0.4$.
-The resulting mesh M_1 , shown in Figure 3, contains 13135 nodes and 64684 tetrahedra.
-We repeat the same refinement strategy over M_1 to obtain M_2 with 19205 nodes and 99422 tetrahedra, see Figure 4.
+Finally, as example, Figures 5 and 6 show the refined meshes obtained in the two steps of adaptive mesh refinement for the computation of the wind field in the second experiment, using the values of the parameters corresponding to Stage 6.
 Here, the measures of the four stations have been taken into account for determining the interpolated wind field.
-Figures 5 and 6 illustrate the streamlines and the velocities of wind obtained by the model at a height of 500 m.
+Figures 7 and 8 illustrate the streamlines and the velocities of wind obtained by the model at a height of 500 m.